cr3ative/EthicalViolence/README.md

 You can see it in action winning the final of the competition here: https://twitter.com/liliankasem/status/761963212556361732

-The demo script this is based off can [https://github.com/pololu/zumo-shield/blob/master/ZumoExamples/examples/SumoCollisionDetect/SumoCollisionDetect.ino](be found here).
+The demo script this is based off can [be found here](https://github.com/pololu/zumo-shield/blob/master/ZumoExamples/examples/SumoCollisionDetect/SumoCollisionDetect.ino).

 ## Getting Started